Article by Tammy Petersen

 Exercise is Medicine®: a global health initiative

-EIM encourages physicians and other health care providers to include physical activity when designing treatment plans.
-Then to refer patients to evidence-based exercise programs and qualified exercise professionals.
-So, skilled exercise professionals are integral to Exercise is Medicine®.
+EIM encourages physicians and other health care providers to include physical activity when designing treatment plans, then to refer patients to evidence-based exercise programs and qualified exercise professionals.
+So, skilled senior fitness training professionals are integral to Exercise is Medicine®.

 Properly prepared exercise professionals have an opportunity for patient referrals

 Patients need community-based solutions (professionals, places, programs) where they can be physically active and receive expert training.
-So, properly prepared exercise professionals have an opportunity to work with referred patients.
+Properly prepared exercise professionals have an opportunity to work with referred patients.

 Fitness professionals who do a good job can expect on-going relationships with healthcare providers and practices.
-So, a senior fitness specialist fits nicely into this group of fitness professionals.
+A senior fitness specialist fits nicely into this group of fitness professionals.

 The American Academy of Health and Fitness (AAHF) has a wealth of forms and questionnaires for senior fitness specialists working with the medical community.
 There is also access to hundreds of pages of free resources from the National Institutes of Health (NIH) and the National Institute on Aging (NIA).

-These are valuable resources to educate your older clients about many diseases and conditions.
+These are valuable resources to educate your older adult fitness clients about many diseases and conditions.

 As a senior fitness specialist, you will be working with the largest and fastest growing segment of the fitness market